ka-mahmood/BME1478_Assignment2/README.md

 The files currently in the directory are shown post-processing.
 Replace `./assignment-data` with the unprocessed information and re-run the script to test.

 The `assignment-data-copy` folder contains the original data.
 This is used for the comparison using `diff` for task 4.
 The explanation for using `diff` is included in the script output.
+The `assignment-data-proper` folder contains the manually edited data to compare the post-processed data to.